pawelgalazka/tasksfile/README.md

 * if you use babel and you would like to RunJS perform better it is advised to use npm version >3.0 (better performance with loading many modules which is a case for Babel plugins)

+If you have a very specific location for your `babel-register`, you can define a path to it through config (default is `./node_modules/babel-register`):

+    "runjs": {
+        "babel-register": "./node_modules/some_package/node_modules/babel-register"
+    }

 ## Why runjs ?